 Factsheet for measure LU-2022-14/2277 – Updated – measures in Luxembourg

-In the framework of the Tripartite meeting of 22, 23 and 30 March 2022 on the impact of the war in Ukraine on costs, the Government undertakes to put in place new aids, both in the short term for companies heavily impacted by the rise in energy prices, and in the short and medium term to support companies in the energy transition and decarbonisation of their activities, in accordance with the European rules on state aid.
+In the framework of the tripartite meeting that took place from 22-30 March 2022 to discuss the impact of the war in Ukraine on costs, the government decided to provide new aid for companies.
+The measure will have impact both in the short term for companies struggling with the rise in energy prices, and in the medium and long term to support companies in the energy transition and decarbonisation efforts, in accordance with the European rules on state aid.

-This scheme supports companies that qualify as high energy consumers (whose purchases of energy products account for at least 3% of their production value/turnover) in the industrial, craft and commercial sector.
+This scheme supports companies that qualify as high energy consumers in the industrial, craft and commercial sector.
+This qualification is defined as companies whose purchases of energy products account for at least 3% of their production value/turnover.

-The coverage will be between 30% and 70% of the additional cost exceeding the doubling of natural gas and electricity prices.
-In concrete terms, if a price has risen from €10 to €22 per Kilo Watt hour (KWh), between 30 and 70% of the €2 in excess of 20, i.e. two times 10, will be covered.
+The funding will cover between 30% and 70% of the additional cost exceeding the doubling of natural gas and electricity prices.
+For example, if a price has risen from €10 to €22 per Kilo Watt hour (KWh), between 30 and 70% of the €2 in excess of 20 will be covered.

 The aid will go beyond the 30% of the extra cost, exceeding a doubling for companies making a loss and whose eligible costs are at least equivalent to 50% of that loss.
 They can be from industry, craft or commerce.

-The bill will have to be validated by the EU in the coming weeks before it can be implemented.
+The bill will be validated by the EU in the coming weeks before it can be implemented.

 The cumulative cost of all measures amounts to €827 million, spread over the budget years 2022 and 2023.